 About This Performance

 Thirty years after the death of Robert Mapplethorpe, we still cannot turn away from what his photos reveal.
-Composer Bryce Dessner, Librettist Korde Arrington Tuttle and director Daniel Fish in collaboration with Roomful of Teeth and a musical ensemble of 12 players seek to make theatrical the ways Mapplethorpe’s works compel an audience’s complicity and characterize them in the act of attention.
+Composer Bryce Dessner, Librettist Korde Arrington Tuttle, and director Kaneza Schaal in collaboration with Roomful of Teeth and a musical ensemble of 12 players explore the ways Mapplethorpe’s works compel an audience’s complicity and characterizes them in the act of attention.
 As a young man growing up in Cincinnati, Dessner’s own exposure to the protests surrounding this galvanizing artist rooted a lifelong kinship to his pivotal body of work.
 Mapplethorpe’s pictures both unite and divide viewers, provoking a consideration of perceived opposites–their literal as well emotional and cultural meanings – Black/White, Male/Female, Gay/Straight, Art/Porn, Classical/Contemporary.
 His pictures seduce, shock, offend, excite, intrigue and scare us all at once.
 Single images take our breath away through the classic capture of everyday acts of nature and the beauty of their composition.
 On the other hand, a single image has the power to reveal our fears and our desires and the razor-thin line between the two.
 We confront this work privately, flipping through coffee table books or seeing the work in a museum gallery.
-But in Triptych (Eyes of One on Another), Dessner, Tuttle & Fish ask an audience to experience these reactions collectively.
-Through music, projection of Mapplethorpe’s images, and a use of both theatrical and photographic lighting techniques, the work puts the audience inside the artist’s view finder, inside his beautiful, bold, voracious view of how nature and humans look, touch, feel, hurt and love one another.
+But in Triptych (Eyes of One on Another), Dessner, Tuttle & Schaal ask an audience to experience these reactions collectively.
+Through music, projection of Mapplethorpe’s images, and the poetry of Tuttle, Essex Hemphill and Patti Smith, the work puts the audience inside the artist’s view finder, inside his beautiful, bold, voracious view of how nature and humans look, touch, feel, hurt and love one another.

 Alistair Butler, 1980 © Robert Mapplethorpe Foundation.
 Used by permission.